T-Mosher/ml-support/General-FAQ.md

 ### Q1) How do I get started?

-<ADD> Read the Important Notes for New ML Students.
+(insert the "Important Notes for New ML Students" here)

 Familiarize yourself with the Resources menu (see the links on the left side of your browswer) and the Discussion Forums.